Blake Shelton Reportedly Reunites With Miranda Lambert, Gwen Stefani ‘Jealous’

 “Blake and Miranda reconnecting could be the nail in the coffin for Blake’s relationship with Gwen,” cautioned the insider.

 And that’s not the only report of problems between Shelton and Stefani.
-Radar Online reported that Blake and Gwen are headed for a “trial separation,” and that Stefani “is freaking out over spending time apart” from Shelton.
+Radar Online reported that Blake and Gwen are headed for a “trial separation” and that Stefani “is freaking out over spending time apart” from Shelton.

 According to Radar’s insider, the couple is supposed to be focused on “finalizing” plans to be wed.
 But their wedding planning allegedly got derailed due to Shelton’s “grueling new tour,” said the insider.

-Although the media outlet reported that the wedding is still scheduled to take place this spring, Blake will be busy on his own starring in his “Doing It to Country Songs” tour, slated to last for months.
+Although the media outlet reported that the wedding is still scheduled to take place this spring, Blake will be busy on his own starring in his “Doing It to Country Songs” tour, which is slated to last for months.
 Stefani offered to go with Shelton, but he allegedly insisted that she would get bored, according to the insider.

 “[Gwen] can’t help but feel as though [Blake is] trying to get away and have a break from her for a little while.”

-However, when it comes to those reported rumors that Shelton and Stefani will be tying the knot, Gossip Cop offered a different report about those alleged wedding plans, including a new story from OK that claimed Gwen had called off her wedding.
+However, when it comes to those reported rumors that Shelton and Stefani will be tying the knot, Gossip Cop offered a different report about those alleged wedding plans, including a new story from OK! that claimed Gwen had called off her wedding.

 According to Gossip Cop, Stefani never had plans to tie the knot with Shelton.
-Despite that, OK‘s new story claimed that Blake had moved out, and that “pregnant Gwen” had called off the wedding.
+Despite that, OK!’s new story claimed that Blake had moved out and that “pregnant Gwen” had called off the wedding.

 “The tension between them has reached a boiling point.
-Shortly after the holidays, Gwen was thinking of calling off the wedding entirely,” said a friend of the couple quoted by OK.
+Shortly after the holidays, Gwen was thinking of calling off the wedding entirely,” said a friend of the couple quoted by OK! magazine.

-That pal also claimed that Stefani had gone “ballistic” when the details of her wedding ceremony were “leaked,” allegedly accusing “everyone” including Blake’s mom Dorothy Shelton.
-Gwen even reportedly reached out to her ex-husband Gavin Rossdale “for support,” according to OK, which also reported that Stefani’s children were attempting to persuade her to change her mind about cancelling the wedding.
+That pal also claimed Stefani had gone “ballistic” when the details of her wedding ceremony were “leaked,” allegedly accusing “everyone,” including Blake’s mom, Dorothy Shelton.
+Gwen even reportedly reached out to her ex-husband Gavin Rossdale “for support,” according to OK!, which also reported that Stefani’s children were attempting to persuade her to change her mind about canceling the wedding.

-In addition, OK reported on “rumors that Gwen is actually pregnant with Blake’s child.”
+In addition, OK! reported on “rumors that Gwen is actually pregnant with Blake’s child.”
 However, Gossip Cop debunked those rumors that Stefani is pregnant with Shelton’s baby and called off the wedding, citing a representative for Gwen who termed those allegations as “nonsense.”